nin9/CTCI-6th/README.md

 # CTCI-6th

-Solutions for Cracking the Coding Interview 6th Edition
+Solutions for Cracking the Coding Interview 6th Edition in python.